 This time it was the hustle and bustle of the gangster era that featured in this speakeasy comedy joint, based on the notorious gangster, Squizzy Taylor.
-The auditorium was alive with the rattle of machine guns and honky tonk piano.
-Spoons chained to coffee cups and bottle openers in the shape of pistols were just some of the innovative concepts that changed the industry.
+The auditorium was alive with the rattle of machine guns and the sound of honky tonk piano.
+An amazing, professional cast of well known actors brought this theme to life.
+Teaspoons chained to coffee cups and specially made bottle openers in the shape of a 32 calibre pistol were just some of the innovative concepts that changed the industry.

-From Music Hall to Vaudeville, the stage was set for lively entertainment that featured Vaudeville skits and variety acts.
+From Music Hall to Vaudeville, the stage was set for lively entertainment that featured Vaudeville skits as well as guest magician Jules Cafari.
+Award winning actors Terry Norris, Annie Phelan, Ernie Bourne and Brian Hannan featured in the talented cast.
 This was the last production in the original Tikki and John’s theatre.
 Sadly this historic building was demolished in the early 1980’s to make way for a carpark.

 It was a wild experiment but it paid off.
 Who would have thought that a horror themed comedy venue would be such a scream?
-Dracula’s first opened in Drewery Lane, hidden in an old warehouse in Melbourne’s CBD.
-Outgrowing the original venue, Dracula’s was moved to its current Victoria St location in 1990 and for comedy theatre in Melbourne it's legendary.
+Dracula’s first opened in Drewery Lane, hidden in an old warehouse in Melbourne’s back streets.
+Based on the successful Rocky Horror Picture Show, zany characters and a haunted castle interior thrilled crowds.
+Outgrowing the original venue, Dracula’s was moved to its Victoria St location in 1990 and became a legendary Melbourne venue.